mogharsallah/gom/README.md

 # Introduction

-__gom__ is a Powerful commands manager that simplifies complex scripts execution by defining aliases and execution policies. gom reads your commands from the _YAML_ config file, and execute the passed command alias.
+__gom__ is a Powerful commands manager that simplifies complex scripts execution by defining aliases and execution policies. gom reads your commands from the _YAML_ [config file](#config-file), and execute the passed command alias.

 # Usage

 [![asciicast](https://asciinema.org/a/8j51ktbjrzox4augwuke0kmfs.png)](https://asciinema.org/a/8j51ktbjrzox4augwuke0kmfs)

 ### Create a config file
 Create a configuration file named `gom.yaml` and add your commands.
-More information in [config file]()
+More information in [config file](#config-file)

 ### Launch your commands!
 Just type :  ```$ gom [Path to Command...] command [Options]```

 For more details check the help manual : `$ gom -h`

-# install
+# Install

 If you have [**_GO_**](https://golang.org) installed you just need  to type:
 ` $ go get github.com/medhoover/gom `